-OER is spearheading a pilot to understand how renewable distributed generation—in particular, solar power—could potentially reduce the need for costly investments in utility infrastructure to meet growing energy demand.
+OER spearheaded a pilot to understand how renewable distributed generation—in particular, solar power—could potentially reduce the need for costly investments in utility infrastructure to meet growing energy demand.

 For more information on the OER System Reliability Procurement Solar DG Pilot Project, please contact Danny Musher at email@example.com.